 Does the water move all night?No, good models have internal membranes that stabilize the water.

 Is the water pillow noisy?Not in good models.
-The noise is almost nonexistent, except in case of overflow.
+The noise is almost non-existent, except in case of overflow.

 Can it help with cervical pain?Yes, many users feel an improvement thanks to the adjustable support.